Nighthawk42/Dungeo_ai/README.md

 # 🤖 OpenSource AI Tool

-## 🌟 What is This?
+## 🌟 What is This Progect?

-**OpenSource AI Tool** is a free and open-source project designed to [ this is a dungeon ai text base with alltalk tts].
+**OpenSource AI Dungeon adventure** is a free and open-source project [ this is a dungeon ai text base with alltalk tts support].

-It’s created with ❤️ for hobbyists, developers, and learners.
+It’s created with ❤️ for all ages. create your adventure with ai Dungeo

 > 🛑 **Notice**: This software is free for **personal and educational use**.
 > However, **if you use this project commercially** or **force-integrate it into any monetized or restricted system**,